-7. Originally They Were Bred for Fishing
+7. Originally, Labs Were Bred for Fishing

 That’s why they have that double coat and webbed paws to make it easier for them to swim in any type of water.

-It’s their personality and athletic ability that makes Labs great at other tasks as well as fishing.
+It’s their personality and athletic ability that make Labs great at other tasks as well as fishing.

-8. They’re Really Fast
+8. Labrador Retrievers are Really Fast

 They may not be the fastest dog breed on the planet, but they're relatively fast anyway and can reach a speed of 12 miles per hour in just three seconds.

-9. Black, Chocolate and Yellow Labs Can All Be In The Same Litter
+9. Black, Chocolate and Yellow Labs Can All Be in The Same Litter

 Because of the genetic makeup of the Labrador breed it really doesn’t matter what the color of the parents are.

-10. Led Zeppelin Named A Song for A Black Lab
+10. Led Zeppelin Named a Song for a Black Lab

 If you’re a Led Zeppelin fan you may have wondered why the song “Black Dog” actually has nothing to do with dogs.

 That’s because the song was named for a black Lab that came wandering into the studio when the band was recording the song.

-11. “English Labs” and “American Labs” Are Really Just Different Body Types
+11. “English Labs” and “American Labs” are Really Just Different Body Types

 That simply means that they have the right body type to be working dogs and wouldn’t be much good in the show ring.

-12. A Black Lab Became A Mayor
+12. A Black Lab Became a Mayor

-While one Lab was jailed, on the opposing side of Labrador Retriever facts, in the state of California, in a small town of Sunol, a black Lab ran for mayor, and won!
+While one Lab was jailed, on the opposing side of Labrador Retriever's world spectrum, in the state of California, in a small town of Sunol, a black Lab ran for mayor, and won!
 Well, the dog won a post as “honorary” mayor.